Azure/azure-sdk-for-js/sessionmanager.md

   autoComplete?: boolean;
 }

+// implicit to this - this is specific to a single session. interface SessionContext {
+  // managing session state is implicit to the context where it is called.
+This flows
+  // similarly to what developers would do with `SessionReceiver` setState();
+  getState();

+  sessionId: string;
+}

 interface SessionMessageHandler {
-  processMessage(message: ReceivedMessage|ReceivedMessageWithLock);

-  // tentatively suggesting proposal #2 for error handling below. processError(err: Error, context: { sessionId: string });
+  // tentatively suggesting proposal #2 for error handling below. processMessage(message: ReceivedMessage|ReceivedMessageWithLock, context: SessionContext);
+  processError(err: Error, context: { sessionId: string });
 }

 interface SessionManager {
   // the handlers
   subscribe(handlers: SessionMessageHandler);

-  // managing session state can be done by session id.
-This flows similarly
-  // to what developers would do with `SessionReceiver` setState(sessionId: string);
-  getState(sessionId: string);
 }

 ```